-The Pediatric Clinical Trials Unit through the Department of Pediatrics offers research for all ages not just children and adolescents.
+The Clinical Trials Unit through the Department of Pediatrics offers research for all ages not just children and adolescents.
 We specialize in gene therapy and infusion trials, we currently have multiple rare disease trials.
 Before clinical trials are performed with children/adolescents they are first tested with adults to determine the safety, efficacy, and dosage of the treatment.
-UConn Health has partnered with Connecticut Children’s to be able to provide the best research and safety facility for our subjects.
+UConn Health has partnered with Connecticut Children’s to be able to provide the best research and safest facility for our subjects.

 Rebecca Riba-Wolman, M.D., Pediatric Endocrinologist, Connecticut Children’s

-Dr. Emily Germain-Lee, M.D., Chief, Division of Pediatric Endocrinology, Connecticut Children’s Medical Center
+Emily Germain-Lee, M.D., Chief, Division of Pediatric Endocrinology, Connecticut Children’s

 Shaylee King, M.S., CCRP, Clinical Research Manager, UConn Health

 Julieta Bonvin-Sallago, M.S., Study Coordinator, Connecticut Children’s

-Julie Vigil, M.S, MPH, CHC, CHRC, Administrative Director, UConn Health
+Julie Vigil, MS., MPH., CHC, CHRC, FACHE, Administrative Director, UConn Health